Authentication

 - In the Forte Console, go to Project Settings and enter your reCAPTCHA v3 secret key.

-Load the reCAPTCHA v3 script in your application and execute it before calling Forte's authentication endpoints.
+Load the reCAPTCHA v3 script in your app and execute it before calling Forte's authentication endpoints.
 Pass the resulting token as recaptchaToken in your SDK calls.

 // Load reCAPTCHA v3 script in your HTML: